On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Upper Bound for Metric TSP

 Now, we show that the existence of $C$ implies that there is an improving $k$-move or improving alternating cycle of length at most $2k$ contradicting the $k$-optimality or $k$-Lin-Kernighan optimality of $T$.

-\begin{lemma} There is a tour $T'$ containing the connecting paths, $u-1$ $C$-edges and at least $2h-2u+2$ short edges, where $u$ is the number of connected components of $G_3^{l,C}$.
+\begin{lemma} There is a tour $T'$ containing the connecting paths, $u-1$ $C$-edges and at least $2h-2u+2$ short edges, where $u$ is the number of connected components of $G_3^C$.
 Moreover, $T\triangle T'$ is an alternating cycle of $T$. \end{lemma}

 \begin{proof} We construct such a tour $T'$.
-Start with a graph $G'$ with the same vertex set and edge set as $G_3^{l,C}$.
-First, add a set of $C$-edges to $E(G')$ that makes the graph connected.
-This is possible since $T$ consists of the $C$-edges and connecting paths and is connected.
-We call these $C$-edges the \emph{fixed $C$-edges}.
-Next, add another copy of the fixed $C$-edges (they do not belong to the fixed $C$-edges, Figure \ref{2k-opt fig}).
+Let $S$ be a minimal set of $C$-edges that makes $E(G_3^C)$ connected.
+There is such a set since $T$ consists of the $C$-edges and connecting paths and is connected.
+Call $S$ the set of \emph{fixed $C$-edges}, colored blue in Figure \ref{2k-opt fig}.
+Next, let $S'$ be a copy of the fixed $C$-edges, colored yellow in Figure \ref{2k-opt fig}.
+(The yellow edges are not fixed.)
 We will call the connecting path edges and the fixed $C$-edges the \emph{fixed} edges.
-Since every vertex of $G'$ is incident to at least one connecting path edge, $G'$ is by construction connected.
+Define the multigraph $G'\coloneq(V(G),E(G_3^C)\sqcup S \sqcup S')$. $G'$ is by construction connected.

-We can decompose $E(G')$ into cycles: for every connected component in $G_3^{l,C}$ we get a cycle by Lemma \ref{connected comp} and for every fixed $C$-edge and the copy of it a cycle with two edges.
+We decompose $E(G')$ into cycles: for every connected component in $G_3^C$ we get a cycle by Lemma \ref{connected comp} and for every fixed $C$-edge and the copy of it a cycle with two edges.
 Moreover, every vertex $b$ with degree greater two has degree four and is the intersection point of two cycles $C_1$ and $C_2$.
 Note that there are two fixed edges incident to $b$, a connecting path edge and a fixed $C$-edge, one lying on $C_1$ and the other on $C_2$.
-This implies that there are also two non-fixed edges incident to $b$, one lying on $C_1$ and the other on $C_2$, we call this property the \emph{transverse} property.
-Now, we can iteratively shortcut $E(G')$ to a tour: In every step we shortcut two cycles intersecting at vertex $b$ to one cycle by shortcutting the two non-fixed edges $\{a,b\}$ and $\{b,c\}$ to $\{a,c\}$ and decrease the number of vertices with degree greater two.
+This implies that there are also two non-fixed edges incident to $b$, one lying on $C_1$ and the other on $C_2$.
+We call this property the \emph{transverse} property.
+Now, we can iteratively shortcut $E(G')$ to a tour: In every step we shortcut two cycles intersecting at vertex $b$ to one cycle by shortcutting the two non-fixed edges $\{a,b\}$ and $\{b,c\}$ to $\{a,c\}$ and decrease the number of vertices with degree greater two (Figure~\ref{2k-opt-shortcut fig}).
 Note that each shortcut does not affect the transverse property at other intersection points.
-When this procedure is not possible anymore, every vertex has degree two and since $G'$ was connected we get a tour that contains all the fixed edges.
+When this procedure is not possible anymore, every vertex has degree two and since $G'$ was connected we get a tour $T'$ that contains all the fixed edges (Figure~\ref{2k-opt-shortcut-end fig}).

-The final tour contains by construction $u-1$ fixed $C$-edges.
-Moreover, to connect the $2h$ connecting paths $T'$ contains besides of the $u-1$ fixed $C$-edges and shortcuts of the $u-1$ copies of them also $2h-2u+2$ short edges.
+By construction the final tour $T'$ contains $u-1$ fixed $C$-edges and shortcuts of their copies.
+To connect the $2h$ connecting paths, $T'$ also contains $2h-2u + 2$ short edges.